Relativistic Langevin Equation derived from a particle-bath Lagrangian: Heat bath mode trajectories

 \subsection{Computationally-informed structure of the solution}

-In this subsection, we shall provide a justification of the aforementioned correction coefficients, i.e.~the renormalized frequency \(\bar{\omega}\) and the phase \(\bar{\xi}\), in reference to an exact solution of~\cref{eq:N2-relat} obtainable in 1+1 dimensions with a Computer Assisted Algebra system (CAS) software such as Mathematica.
+In this section, we provide a justification of the aforementioned correction coefficients, i.e.~the renormalised frequency \(\bar{\omega}\) and phase \(\bar{\xi}\), in reference to a quasi-analytical solution of~\cref{eq:N2-relat} obtained in terms of elliptical functions in $1+1$ dimensions.
 For compactness the indices \(i\) are dropped and reinserted only in \cref{eq:bath-motion-relat-int}.
-The computationally-obtained analytical solution is too long to be reported here (it can be found in the accompanying Mathematica notebooks~\cite{mathematica}).
-Instead we use it to study the generic features of the solution in order to understand and justify the compact, analytical approximation of~\eqref{eq:bath-motion-relat}, and explain the origins and methods of obtaining the renormalized frequency \(\bar{\omega}\) and a time dependent phase \(\xi\).
+The computationally-obtained quasi-analytical solution is too long to be reported here (it can be found in the accompanying Mathematica notebooks~\cite{mathematica}).
+Instead we use it to study the generic features of the solution in order to understand and justify the compact, analytical approximation, as well as explain the origins and methods of obtaining the renormalised frequency \(\bar{\omega}\) and a time dependent phase \(\xi\) from initial conditions.